entur/owasp-orb/README.md

  * 12 hours
  * 4 hours

-So in other words, for each working day, the first builds (in the morning) will check for updates, and last for four hours with potential cache refreshes every four clock hours (at 9, 13, 17, 21 and so on).
+So for each working day, the first builds (in the morning) will check for updates, and last for four hours with potential cache refreshes every four clock hours (at 9, 13, 17, 21 and so on).
+In other words, the OWASP plugin will check for updates whenever four hours have passed, and will be able to persist those updates to CircleCI cache in maximum four hours - a compromise between time spent saving cache and time spent checking for updates.

 See the [orb](/src/@orb.yml) source or [CircleCI orb registry](https://circleci.com/orbs/registry/orb/entur/owasp) for further details.